A great all-purpose camping hammock. The Kammok Roo…

 DESIGN: The Roo shows the most attention to detail of any camping hammock I have used to this point.
 Its design is similar to the Eagles Nest Outfitters DoubleNest, but with a few key differentiators.

-First, the sides of the hammock have multiple gear-attachment-points.
+First, the sides of the hammock have multiple gear-attachment-points (3 on each side).
 These have proven to be quite useful for lanterns (My Snow Peak Mini Hozuki snaps on quite nicely here), utensils, etc. Additionally, you can stitch / clip the sides together to enclose yourself inside the hammock with cord or carabiners.

 Second, the stuff sac for the Roo uses a drawstring closure inside of a roll-top stuff-sac.
 The addition of this roll-top makes packing the Roo much neater than other hammocks.
 When packing my other camping hammocks, I usually end up with a lumpy parcel that is significantly larger than when it was packaged at the store.
 The Roo, on the other hand, always ends up nice and compact.